Snigg-Phil/SNIGGSMARTTEST/docs/usage-graphs.md

 * The virtual counter**"Produced Power**" provides you with an overview of your (solar) generation output.
 * The virtual counter**"Surplus**" provides you with an overview of the solar surplus that is or could be available for charging.
 It is a good idea to place this in the overview of the graph of the consumption of electric cars "Consumed EVSE Power" to see how well your cars are using the solar surplus.
 * **Flat meters**: With modern measuring devices, you can easily read them with an [optical reading head](/en/cfos-charging-manager/documentation/optical-reader-sml.htm).
 Then the Snigg Charging Manager allows you to evaluate the flat consumption in detail and optimise the consumption as a result.
 For example, in graphs that do not go back too far in time, you can see electricity consumers such as refrigerators, cookers, kettles, hair dryers, etc. very clearly.
 In addition, this graph gives you a good overview of your base load.
   **Note**: The Windows and Raspberry version of the Snigg Charging Manager can be used for an unlimited period of time as long as you do not operate any "third-party" wallboxes.
 This means that this graphical evaluation is also available to you for an unlimited period of time.
-This is also integrated in the Snigg Power Brain wallboxes.
+This is also integrated in the Snigg Smart Controller wallboxes.
 * With the virtual counter**"Error EVSE comsumption**" you can detect connection errors in your system.
 If the wallbox has a failsafe mechanism, the Snigg Charging Manager sets it to 3 minutes and 6A charging power.
 The wallbox then goes into failsafe mode for more than 3 minutes in the event of a communication failure and only charges with 6A (as little as possible, but so that there is a chance that the car will be charged the next morning).
-The Snigg Power Brain wallboxes and many wallboxes supported by the Snigg Charging Manager can handle the failsafe mode.
+The Snigg Smart Controller wallboxes and many wallboxes supported by the Snigg Charging Manager can handle the failsafe mode.
 Conversely, if the Snigg Charging Manager receives no response from a wallbox for 3 minutes, it assumes that the wallbox is in failsafe mode or assumes that the car is charging at full power.
 This power is then considered as a separate consumer called**"Error EVSE consumption**" and deducted from the charging power of the other wallboxes.
 This prevents the fuse from being triggered by a communication failure.
 With the "Error EVSE consumption" counter, you can monitor such errors over longer periods of time.

 * [Legal notice / Imprint](/en/contact/contact.htm)
 * [About Snigg eMobility](/en/contact/mission-statement.htm)